- What is the UNEX™ System?

 - High-level and in-depth controls of quality of data

-The UNEX™ system is based on a network of volunteer ‘panellists’ – over 4,500 individuals worldwide – who send and receive test letters according to a weekly plan, and who enter the posting or delivery time on a central computer system.
-About 450,000 international first-class/priority mail test letters are sent and tracked each year in the system in total.
+The UNEX™ system is based on a network of anonymous volunteer ‘panellists’ – over 4,500 individuals worldwide – who send and receive test letters according to a weekly plan, and who enter the posting or delivery time on a central computer system.
+Over 420,000 international first-class/priority mail test letters (envelopes and untracked small packages) are sent and monitored each year in the system in total.
 Test letters mirror real mail geographical patterns in the country of origin as well as in the country of destination.
-These letters are produced to also adhere to other real mail characteristics such as the sending modes through panelist profiles (letter box, post office, collection at business premises) or franking modes (stamp, meter, PP), sizes (C6, C5, C4) or weights (20g, 50g).
+These letters are produced to also adhere to other real mail characteristics such as the sending modes through panelist profiles (letter box, post office, collection at business premises) or franking modes (stamp, meter, PP), sizes (envelopes C6, C5, C4 and small packets) or weights (20g, 50g for envelopes and ca 125g for small packets).
 The test letters move anonymously through the international mail-processing system, from posting through delivery to the final addressee.

 Can you tell me a bit more about the Radio Frequency IDentification (RFID) Technology used in the UNEX™ system?

-Worldwide, more than ninety percent of UNEX™ test mail contains an RFID device, so that – as the test item moves through the mail pipeline – the time of its arrival at specific points can be recorded automatically by radio receivers located in postal facilities.
+Worldwide, about ninety percent of UNEX™ test mail contains an RFID device, so that – as the test item moves through the mail pipeline – the time of its arrival at specific points can be recorded automatically by radio receivers located in postal facilities.
 These radio receivers are linked to a global RFID Network run by International Post Corporation.
 In a fully anonymous manner, they help to identify any delays which may occur along the postal process, from origin country to destination country.
-This RFID technology, with continuous technical enhancements, has been in use for the UNEX™ postal quality of service measurement for 20 years.
-Currently this network serves 37 postal operators and covers over 300 postal facilities with close to 2,800 reading points.
+This RFID technology, with continuous technical enhancements, has been in use for the UNEX™ postal quality of service measurement for 25 years.
+Currently this network serves 30 postal operators and covers 277 postal facilities with close to 2,875 reading points.

 Once the RFID-transmitted data is sent to IPC’s global RFID Network Centre, the system identifies the progress or delays of the test letter from the sender in the origin country to the addressee in the destination country.
 UNEX™ provides measures on both end-to-end and domestic segments of the international mail pipeline.